 A vacation in the hills.
 Simla, Manali or Nainital or maybe Sikkim… Momos and pahad wali Maggie.

 My partner went to college in Simla and some of our relatives are there currently, so this is likely to happen, of course covid willing!
 I also want to go to a beach in foreign and wear a swim suit.
 I always wear shorts at a beach, I have not worn anything less than that as I feel too conscious.
 But yes, I do want to do that once in my lifetime!
 Beaches remind me that I also want to go to Goa!
 Ever since I have met my partner and I talk in terms of visiting places that we have visited before separately ‘but saath mein nahi gaye hain!’

 Become something else!

 I watched an IPS officer win KBC recently.
-I was very inspired and I told my husband I want to be an IPS officer too!
+I was very inspired and I told my partner I want to be an IPS officer too!
 I do this a lot.
 When I watched Dexter, I wanted to be a homicide detective, when I watched Homeland I wanted to be a spy, when I watch anything I want to be in that profession!
-My husband joked that I could still get the forms and study hard and become an IPS officer.
+My partner joked that I could still get the forms and study hard and become an IPS officer.
 I told him I must have crossed the age limit.
 I checked online and I had crossed it indeed!
 Even though this was just for fun, I really wish we had more time to choose our career.
 Deciding Arts, Science and Commerce at 15, and limiting ourselves for the rest of our life before we know what we want is harsh!

 So I guess this one should be added to next life goals instead!